 The expat community in Medellín is likely much smaller and unfortunately there also aren’t reliable statistics for Medellín.
 However, I would estimate there may be less than 5,000 expats from North America and Europe living in Medellín.

 The expat community in Medellín may be smaller but it’s much better organized.
-For example, Medellín has large expat groups on Facebook like Medellin Expats with over 17,000 members and hundreds of posts and comments each day.
+Medellín has several large expat groups on Facebook that are very active including:

 Mexico City also has Facebook groups including Foreigners in Mexico City (DF) with over 19,000 members and the Foreigners Expats in Mexico City (CDMX) with over 3,600 members.
 But both of these groups are not very active with only about 10 posts per day.